Skip the Line Vatican Tour with Sistine Chapel & St. Peter's Basilica

 Reserved Entrance St. Peter’s Basilica

 The last stop on this Vatican tour is St. Peter’s Basilica.
 The massive church, the size of two American football fields, is filled with artwork from some of the most celebrated artists in history.
-Enter through a special door and skip the lines to get the most opulent church in the world.
-Once inside, admire masterpieces that include the Baldacchino, La Pieta, the statue of St. Peter and so much more.
-Even if you aren't an art history buff, the interior of this church will make your jaw drop.
+Enter through a special door and skip the lines to access the most opulent church in the world.
+Once inside, admire masterpieces that include the Baldacchino, La Pietà, the statue of St. Peter and so much more.

 Important: Remember, it isn’t possible to return to the Vatican Museums from St. Peter’s Basilica.
 If you want more time inside the museums, you must forgo the guided tour of the basilica.
 Also, if you’d like to stay in St. Peter's Basilica longer, don't leave with the guide to take photos in the piazza.
 Because the security line is long and re-entry on your own is not recommended, we suggest you stay inside St. Peter’s and explore on your own after the tour concludes.